Last Updated on 4 months by traveldrafts

 #16 Lisbon is Portugal’s capital, the biggest city, and the leading economic and cultural center.
 It’s usually dubbed as the sunniest capital in Europe, with more than 1700 hours of sunshine per year.
 Lisbon is also famous for its postcard-perfect cobbled alleys and the beautiful hillsides overlooking the Tejo River.

-The Portuguese capital has been crafted over centuries, and it’s full of beautiful monuments scattered all over the city.
-You shouldn’t go to Lisbon without visiting Castelo de S. Jorge (St. George’s Castle), Mosteiro dos Jeronimos (JerĂłnimos Monastery), Torre de Belem (Tower of Belem), Rossio, and the neighborhoods of Alfama and Bairro Alto.
+The Portuguese capital has been developed over centuries, and it’s full of beautiful monuments scattered throughout the city.
+You shouldn’t go to Lisbon without visiting Castelo de S. Jorge (St. George’s Castle), Mosteiro dos Jeronimos (Jerónimos Monastery), Torre de Belem (Tower of Belem), Rossio, and the neighborhoods of Alfama and Bairro Alto.

-Until the 2000s, Porto wasn’t really a tourist town, but today the city center is full of people and life.
-One day walking around downtown Porto is really a perfect day for any traveler.
+Until the 2000s, Porto wasn’t a major tourist destination, but today the city center is bustling with people and life.
+One day of walking around downtown Porto is really a perfect day for any traveler.

-Note: We know that in English, it’s Oporto… but we don’t like it!
+Note: We know that in English, it’s Oporto, but we prefer not to use it.
 It’s Porto! 🙂

 #18 If you visit Porto, you might as well take a day tour through the Douro Valley, where the Port wine is produced.
 The Douro River snakes through the hillsides full of vineyards, creating a beautiful and soothing setting.
 It’s both very cinematic and relaxing!

-#19 Up in the north of Portugal lies the only Portuguese National Park, Penena-Geres National Park.
+#19 Up in the north of Portugal lies the only Portuguese National Park, Peneda-Geres National Park.
 It’s an excellent area for nature lovers in general and hikers in particular.

-The region has trails, waterfalls, historic villages, lakes, and river beaches… It’s close enough for a day trip from Porto, but we suggest you take two days.
+The region has trails, waterfalls, historic villages, lakes, and river beaches… It’s close enough for a day trip from Porto, but we recommend taking two days.

 Click here to find the ultimate travel guide to Geres National Park!